frequently asked questions.

 -

 Absolutely.
-If there is anything I cannot tolerate it’s providers doing the wrong thing and taking advantage of participants.
-I’d be happy to help as much as I can.
+If there is anything Ange cannot tolerate it’s providers doing the wrong thing and taking advantage of participants.

 -

-I do - but not all services are applicable to my cohort.
-I don’t often require SIL or SDA.
-ILO potentially but othewise I mainly want to hear from Neurodivergent affirming providers - OTs, Speech, Psychologists, Creative Therapy, Physio/EP, etc.
+We don’t often require SIL or SDA.
+ILO potentially but otherwise ACMS mainly want to hear from Neurodivergent affirming providers - OTs, Speech, Psychologists, Creative Therapy, Physio/EP, etc.

 -

-Support Coordinator (SC/CoS) is what I do - I like to say I’m a Project Manager for an NDIS plan.
-It’s a broad role but essentially I coordinate you, your providers and keep an eye on budget (but I’m not solely responsible for monitoring budgets, that’s where the plan manager comes in)
+Support Coordinator (SC/CoS) is what we do - we like to say we are like a Project Manager for an NDIS plan.
+It’s a broad role but essentially we coordinate you, your providers and keep an eye on budget (but please remember, we are not solely responsible for monitoring budgets, that’s where you and your plan manager comes in - we can only guide)

 Local Area Coordinator (LAC) is a contact who is employed by a NDIS community partner (Uniting, Brotherhood of St Lawrence, etc - you can find yours on the NDIS website) who should be like a Support Coordinator, but often… aren’t.
 In their defence, they have massive caseloads.
 If you have a responsive, proactive LAC, amazing.
 I know probably 2.Plan Managers are a third party who get paid a measly $100 a month to pay your invoices and monitor your funding.
 They are helpful if you are unsure if you can claim something, or what info you need to get something approved.
 It has recently come to my attention that NDIS do not know the difference between my role, and that of a Plan Manager.
 Which is super fun.